-Students in UT’s art therapy program will learn art applications, techniques and assessments to connect with people who struggle with verbalizing their feelings to help them cope in daily functioning.
-Students engage in experiential learning through our internship program, which offers the opportunity to work with children or adults in a variety of service sites including the centre4girls, Focus Academy, Moffitt Cancer Center, Tampa General Hospital, Creative Clay and Pyramid Inc.
+Students learn art applications, techniques and assessments to connect with people who struggle with verbalizing their feelings to help them cope in daily functioning.
+They engage in experiential learning through an internship program, which offers the opportunity to work with children or adults in a variety of service sites, including:

 Topics of Study